AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/scrum-board/change-order-of-stories.md

 Unlike agile iterations, you cannot change story order when viewing a project in an agile view.
 To modify story order for a project, you must view the project in a standard view.

-For information about how to change the project view, see [[!UICONTROL Manage a project] in the Agile View](../../../manage-work/projects/manage-projects/manage-projects-in-agile-view.md).
+For information about how to change the project view, see [[!UICONTROL Manage a project] in the [!UICONTROL Agile] View](../../../manage-work/projects/manage-projects/manage-projects-in-agile-view.md).
 Instead of selecting an agile view, select a standard view.